 With God’s justice in mind, we hope the reader, with those he or she influences, will join us at Preborn Americans United to pray that the Dobbs Court overturns Roe and Casey by ruling that we are constitutional “persons” deserving protection from the moment of conception/fertilization.
 And we also hope that pro-life organizations publicly advocate such prayer.

 Please share this column with your friends on both sides of this most important issue as well as on social, print and broadcast media (past columns linked below).

-	Contact PreBorn Americans United: [email protected]
+Contact the PreBorn Americans United project at: [email protected]

 Content created by the WND News Center is available for re-publication without charge to any eligible news publisher that can provide a large audience.
 For licensing opportunities of our original content, please contact [email protected].

 This article was originally published by the WND News Center.